 Guiding Principles for the Use of Generative Artificial Intelligence at SHEA

-These guiding principles are meant for SHEA to balance championing innovation and experimentation, while valuing the integrity, privacy, transparency, and truth associated with information evolving with the technology.
+These guiding principles are meant for SHEA to balance championing innovation and experimentation, while valuing the integrity, privacy, transparency, and truth associated with information evolving with technology.
 SHEA encourages staff and members to learn about AI and encourages open dialogue on the role of AI for the organization itself and the communities we serve.
 This document outlines guiding principles that will be amended as we learn more about both the potential benefits and shortcomings of these new tools and the implications of their use.

 What is Generative AI?